henryphseven/Operating_Systems/README.md

 6. thread_sem.c: implement semaphores and the producer consumer queue of N elements

-In this program, I create 10 threads.
+The program creates 10 threads.
 Odd threads are producers (increase total_balance) and even threads are consumers (decrease total_balance).
 Because queue size (N) is only 3, if there have been 3 producers/cosumers working, others need to wait.
-I use semaphores emptyCount and fillCount to coordinate their work.
+Semaphores emptyCount and fillCount are used to coordinate their work.

 7. thread_mem.c: fix sbrk() and malloc()

-In this program, I create 10 threads.
+The program creates 10 threads.
 Even threads do sbrk(PGSIZE) and odd threads do malloc(PGSIZE).
-I add locks to growproc (pgtable.lock) and malloc (lock) to restrict threads' access to the two functions.
+Locks are added to growproc (pgtable.lock) and malloc (lock) to restrict threads' access to the two functions.
-Besides, I also modify growproc to synchronize parent thread and child threads' process sizes.
+Parent thread and child threads' process sizes are also synchronized to maintain the consistency of their page tables.

 8. thread_ptv.c: implement gettid()

-In this program, I create 10 threads and declare per-thread variables - name and amount.
-And then I use gettid() to access the variables.
+The program creates 10 threads and declares per-thread variables - name and amount. gettid() is used to access the variables.

 9. thread_ptvm.c: implement macros DEFINE_PER_THREAD(type, name) and per_thread(name)